shirtsgroup/physical_validation/doc/userguide.rst

 are roughly equal to the sum of their standard deviations.
-For most systems with the exception of extremely small or very cold systems, it is reasonable to assume that the difference in standard deviations between the state points will be negligable.
+For most systems with the exception of extremely small or very cold systems, it is reasonable to assume that the difference in standard deviations between the state points will be negligible.
 This leads to two ways of calculating the intervals:

 *Using calculated standard deviations*: Given a simulation at one state point, the standard deviation of the distributions can be calculated numerically.
 The